Leesburg Unpaid Overtime FLSA Attorney

 Once you have determined whether or not your employer is covered by a state overtime law or FLSA, you must determine whether or not you, as an employee, are entitled to overtime pay.
 Typically, if your employer is covered you are entitled to overtime pay, unless you fall into the exempt category.

 If you do not fall into the exempt category, and if your employer is covered by the FLSA, then you qualify for overtime once you have put in more than 40 hours in any given work week.
 Once you work more than 40 hours, your time is worth 150 percent of what it is normally worth, meaning that if you get paid $12 per hour regularly, you should receive $18 per every overtime hour that you put in.

 How to File An Unpaid Overtime Claim

 If you are entitled to overtime pay and you have yet to receive it, our Leesburg unpaid overtime attorneys recommend consulting with a legal professional who understands Virginia labor and employment laws.
-Labor and employment laws are extremely complex, especially those regarding overtime pay.
+Labor and employment laws are extremely complex, especially those regarding overtime pay with many exemptions, exceptions, and even exceptions to the exceptions.
 Because of this, it is best not to attempt to file an unpaid overtime claim on your own.
 Doing so can be detrimental to your overall case.
 An unpaid overtime attorney has a thorough understanding of FLSA and wage and hour laws, and can utilize their knowledge to craft a compelling case in your favor.
 Contact Simms Showers, LLP at 703-997-7821 to consult with one of our experienced unpaid overtime lawyers today.